immutant/immutant.org/drafts/messaging.md

 tags: [ messaging, tutorial, getting-started ]
 ---

-Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging broker.
-Hence, there is no additional configuration required to enjoy the benefits of asynchronous messaging.
-In this post, we'll explore the
+Happy 2012!
+For the next installment of our
-[messaging abstractions available][immutant.messaging] to your Clojure apps when deployed on Immutant.
+[getting started series][getting-started] we'll explore the [messaging abstractions][immutant.messaging] available to your Clojure apps when deployed on Immutant.
+Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging service built right in.
+Hence, there is nothing extra to install or configure in order for your applications to benefit from asynchronous messaging.

 ## Destinations are either Queues or Topics